- How is my HECS/HELP repayment calculated?

 - What is indexation and how does it affect my HELP debt?

 - On 1 June each year, the ATO applies a CPI-based indexation rate to your outstanding HELP balance.
 This means your debt can grow faster than you repay it if your repayments are low.
 In 2023, indexation was 7.1%; in 2024 it was 4.7%.
-This calculator uses a 3.5% estimate for long-term projections.
+This calculator uses a 2.5% estimate for long-term projections, consistent with the mid-point of the RBA's 2–3% inflation target.

 - Can I voluntarily repay my HECS debt?